RamenVentures/Operating-Manual/README.md

 #### Our Philosophy
 > “Technology not only moves the human race forward, it’s the only thing that ever has.
 Without technology, we’re just monkeys playing in the dirt.” \- Naval Ravikant

-We believe that everyone should have the opportunity to live a happy, healthy, wealthy, and wise life, and that we should live sustainably on Spaceship Earth.
+We believe that everyone should have the opportunity to live a happy, healthy, wealthy, and wise life, and that we should all live sustainably on Spaceship Earth.

 #### Our Mission